conduktor/conduktor-docs/docs/platform/navigation/self-serve/index.md

 You can create as many Application Groups as required to restrict or represent the different teams that use Console on your Application, e.g.:
 - Support Team with only Read Access in Production
 - DevOps Team with extended access across all environments
-- Developpers with higer permissions in Dev
+- Developers with higher permissions in Dev

 **Example**
 ````yaml